josephluck/next-plugin-custom-babel-config/README.md

 ## I need to transpile my workspaces

-Use the handy `next-plugin-transpile-modules` package as follows:
+If you want to import source files from your workspaces, or need to transpile any files inside `node_modules`, Use the handy `next-plugin-transpile-modules` package in conjunction with this one as follows:

 ```js
 // ui/next.config.js